 The CDC is equipped with security cameras in all classrooms and common areas.
-Camera footage is only viewed by CDC administrators and University Police due to the privacy of our children and families.
+Camera footage is only available to view by CDC administrators and University Police due to the privacy of our children and families.
 The CDC does not offer camera access for families.